ChadFong/git-guide/README.md

 ## `git push`: push local branch to remote git repository
 `git push <remote> <branch>` or `git push <remote> <local branch>:<remote branch>`
-e.g., `git push origin dev` or `git push origin feature:feature`
-The latter command only needs to be done if the branch does not already exist at the destination, otherwise just specifying the branch name is sufficient.
+e.g., `git push origin dev` or `git push origin feature:feature` The latter command only needs to be done if you wish to push your local branch to a remote branch with a different name, otherwise just specifying the branch name is sufficient.
 Pushing is one of the prime benefits of git.
 You can have copies of your work off of your local machine.
 In the event that you Blue Screen of Death, forget your laptop, or have any other computer-tragedy you can pull on a new machine without having lost anything!
-**Important:** Do not "~~git push~~"!
+**Important:** Do not "git push"!
 Always specify all parameters for push/pull or you may end up in git hell. _You do not want to be there_.

 ## `git pull`: pull remote branch to local git repository